 The two outermost blades in the shaving head are Finishing Foils.
-Their function is to provide uniform finish to whole shaving length.
+Their function is to provide a uniform finish to the whole shaving length.

 Ultra-Fast Linear Motor: As is the case with other Arc 5 models, ES-LV97/ES-LV67 feature arguably the fastest motor amongst electric shavers.